-Thor Helical reinforcement bars may be pre-bent at ninety degrees so that they can be used as concealed straps for stitching cracks at a corner of a building.
-Alternatively the installation of heavy-duty drive pins can be used for reinforcing external corners, tying to tie the corner junction to its flanking walls at regular intervals.
+Thor Helical reinforcement bars can be pre-bent at ninety degrees to form concealed straps for stitching cracks at a corner of a building.
+Alternatively, installing heavy-duty drive pins can reinforce external corners by tying flanking walls at regular intervals.

-Vertical cracks are common at corners of masonry buildings.
-These fractures can occur for a variety of reasons including thermal/ moisture movement.
-Perpendicular walls may expand towards each other in the direction of the corner, causing rotation of the brickwork and eventual cracking in the masonry at the near the corner.
-Alternatively fractures can occur because of differential movements in a wall, for example where a bulging flank wall meets a straight and stable corner.
+Vertical cracks are common at the corners of masonry buildings.
+These fractures can occur for various reasons, including thermal/ moisture movement.
+Perpendicular walls may expand towards an external corner, causing rotation of the brickwork and eventual cracking in the masonry near the junction.
+Alternatively, fractures can occur because of differential movements in a wall, such as a bulging flank wall meeting a straight and stable corner.

 Reinforcing external corners with crack stitching bars

 A series of helical bars, bent at a right angle, are bonded into slots with WHO-60 polymer modified grout.
 The bars form layers of concealed reinforcement for stitching cracks at a corner of a building, wrapping around the corner to improve buttressing.

 Stitching cracks at a corner of a building with long drive pins

 A series of long drive-in helical wall ties are driven from the corner of a building into both flanking walls to form a succession of perpendicular tie straps.
 The 12mm diameter ties corkscrew into small 8mm pilot holes when driven with the impact action from an SDS hammer drill.
 The tie grips the brickwork along the entire length of the helix to provide a tension strap that reconnects and strengthens masonry adjacent to the cracked corner.